moltin/gatsby-demo-store/README.md

 Once you have the project setup, you can now configure the ENV variables required to run the project.

+⚠️ You will need to create an account with [Algolia](https://algolia.com) for search and [Algolia places](https://community.algolia.com/places).
+Algolia is used to power the search page and Algolia places is used during the checkout process for quick address lookup.

 Create a `.env` file in the root directory and add the following with your secrets:

 ```dosini